Filling Out Applications

 How do I submit applications to law schools?

-- Submit applications electronically (via LSAC) or by mail.
+- Submit applications electronically via LSAC.
 Law schools process applications more quickly when received electronically.
-Most schools prefer electronic applications, and some will no longer accept applications by mail.
+Most schools prefer electronic applications, and the vast majority will no longer accept applications by mail.

 - Those registered with LSAC with a credentials account can access electronic applications – you input information common to applications only once.